andreas-maniotis/trivium/README.md

 The if-condition in the pseudo-code is realised only implicitly through a template specialisation in the C++-code.
 This is not good of course, because we always want to have something like an if-condition stated explicitly.

 Note that we could have chosen to carry out a compile-time computation with values instead of types to improve the readability:

 ```
-constexpr int f(int n) {
+constexpr int f(int n)
+{
-    if constexpr (n == 0)  return 1;
+    if constexpr (n == 0)
-    else return n * f(n-1);
+    {
+    		return 1;
     	}
+    else
+    {
+	    return n * f(n-1);
+	}
+}
 ```
-This approach, taken for instance by Boost Hana, is unproblematic, when small inputs are processed by compilers.
+This approach, taken for instance by Boost Hana, is unproblematic when small inputs are processed by compilers.
 But for contemporary C++ compilers processing values is far more expensive than processing types.
 The template class instantiations that arise under the hood, for instance when recursive Trivium Lisp functions  with several variables are processed, can be so large that the value based approach becomes too expensive or even unfeasible because of a massive slowdown and huge memory consumption.
 Trivium keeps dealing with values to an absolute minimum.